 10. 1.4x Investing vs. Debt Pay Down Rule

-I came up with this one myself.
 The rule helps you decide between paying down debt vs. investing your money.
-If you think you can earn 1.4 times more than the interest you’re paying, then it is better to invest.
-For example, if you have 5% interest debt, you have to earn at least 7% from your investment to make it worthwhile.
+If you are relatively sure that your investment return will be 1.4 times higher than the interest you’re paying, then investing might be a better choice.
+For example, if you have 5% interest debt, you have to earn at least a 7% return from your investment to make it worthwhile.

 Here’s the chart

 |Debt Pay Down||Investing|

 Here’s the logic.
 Most people have to pay 15% federal capital gains tax, plus about 5% state tax on their investment, so $1 saved is about the same as $1.25 that you have to earn from investing to make them even.
 But paying down debt is a 100% guaranteed return on investment, whereas investing risk goes up as you push toward a higher yield — thus the 1.4 times.